Completing $R^4$ using $O(d,d)$: DFT parametrization of fields

 When we fix the gauge $e^{(+)}=e^{(-)}$ this reduces to

-which shows that unlike the usual Riemann tensor this object is not Lorentz covariant.
+which shows that unlike the usual Riemann tensor this object is \emph{not} Lorentz covariant.
 Conversely, we can instead take the combination

 which is Lorentz covariant, in fact it reduces to $\frac12R^{(-)ab}{}_{cd}$ on setting $e^{(+)}=e^{(-)}$, but is not compatible with double Lorentz symmetry due to the contraction of an upper and a lower index in the second term.
+It therefore only makes sense to work with this object after gauge-fixing the DFT symmetries.